evilchili/dnd-name-generator/README.md

 word in the language according to the following algorithm:

 1. Choose a random syllable from the syllable set
-2. For each grapheme in the syllable
+1. For each grapheme in the syllable:
-    3. Choose a random grapheme template
+  * Choose a random grapheme template
-    4. Choose a random sequence from the language for that grapheme
+  * Choose a random sequence from the language for that grapheme
-    5. Validate the word against the language rules
+  * Validate the word against the language rules
-6. Repeat 1-5 until a valid word is generated
+1. Repeat 1-2 until a valid word is generated
-7. Add a prefix and suffix, if they are defined
+1. Add a prefix and suffix, if they are defined

 When graphemes are chosen, the following rules are applied:
 * Every syllable must have at least one vowel; and